darthneel/sql_notes/README.md

 **Why SQL**?

-Why use a database?
+Q: Why use a database?
-  * data integrity
-  * recalling data

-Why not a sheet of paper and filing cabinets?
+  * Why not a sheet of paper and filing cabinets?

 Quick example:
   * Attendance sheet for this class.
   * What might be the issues in storing and working with data in this way?

+A:
+  * data integrity
+  * recalling data

 Why not Excel?
   * speed (larger datasets)